thephpleague/uri/docs/5.0/components/hierarchical-path.md

 echo $alt_path; // display /foo/paradise.html
 ~~~

-## The path as a segments collection
+## The path as a collection of segments

 ### HierarchicalPath::createFromSegments